kartiksinha0321/powerbi-incident-dashboard/README.md

 ## Overview
 This project focuses on analyzing IT incident data to monitor operational efficiency, SLA compliance, and backlog trends.

+The solution is built using Power BI for data visualization and SQL for data extraction and transformation.
+The dataset used in this project is provided in Excel format for accessibility.

-The dashboard helps stakeholders identify bottlenecks, improve resolution performance, and reduce SLA breaches.
+This dashboard helps stakeholders identify bottlenecks, improve resolution performance, and reduce SLA breaches.

 ------------------------------------------------------------